BhupeshChaudhari/react-shopping-cart/README.md

 ## Usage

-- Home Page: View the list of products.
+- Home Page : View the list of products.
 Click "Add to Cart" to add items to the cart.
-- Cart Page: View items in the cart, total items, and total amount.
+- Cart Page : View items in the cart, total items, and total amount.
 Click "Remove Item" to remove items from the cart.
 Click "Checkout Now" to proceed to checkout.

 ## Technologies Used